You (Almost) Can't Beat Brute Force for 3-Matroid Intersection: Introduction

 \subsection{Our Results}

-We first answer the above questions.
-We then present an algorithm for $\ell$-MI which beats the brute force algorithm by a super-polynomial factor.
-Finally, we obtain lower bounds for $3$-MI {\em parameterized} by solution size, via a generalization of the {\em monotone local search} technique of Fomin et al. \cite{FGLS19}.
+We start by answering Question 1 and then present an algorithm for $\ell$-MI which beats the brute force algorithm by a super-polynomial factor.
+Finally, we obtain lower bounds for $3$-MI {\em parameterized} by solution size.
+Notably, our generalization of the {\em monotone local search} technique of Fomin et al. \cite{FGLS19} plays a key role in obtaining our results.
+In particular, the resulting exponential-time algorithm crucially justifies our better-than-brute-force lower bound.
 We summarize our main results in \Cref{tab:results}.

 Our first result answers Question\Xspace1 negatively, even if randomization is allowed.